11 Top-Rated Beaches near Wilmington, NC

 Fun fact: The area is of particular interest to linguists.
 Many of the residents of Harkers Island are direct descendants of settlers, and because the island is cut off from the rest of the Outer Banks, the dialect is one of the best examples of Old English.

-Getting there: The island is just north of Beaufort, roughly a 2.5-hour drive north from Wilmington.
+Getting there: The island is just north of Beaufort, roughly a 2.5-hour drive north of Wilmington.

 North Myrtle Beach, South Carolina